jimsingh/llm_e2e/README.md

 ### Distribution Shift Impact

-The extreme performance degradation across all out-of-domain corpora (2,800-10,800x higher perplexity) demonstrates the model's sensitivity to distribution shift.
-However, the relative ordering reveals interesting patterns: C4 performs best among out-of-domain datasets, followed by FineWeb-Edu, then the Wikipedia variants.
+The performance degradation across all out-of-domain corpora (2,800-10,800x higher perplexity!) was surprising.
+In particular, the relative ordering: C4 performs best among out-of-domain datasets, followed by FineWeb-Edu, and then the Wikipedia variants.
+My expectation was that because the bert training corpus contained wikipedia samples, it would out perform.
+The unexpected pattern meant there were factors beyond content similarity at play.
+I considered three potential causes:

 **Preprocessing Differences**: The BERT-corpus preprocessing removed punctuation and lowercased all text, creating a simplified text format.
 Modern corpora retain case sensitivity for entity recognition and punctuation for syntax.